krishna-rc/microservices-app-template/README.md

 # microservices-app-template
-Template structure for building, deploying and monitoring microservices application.
+Template structure for building, deploying and monitoring microservices application using Docker and Kubernetes to deploy scalable and resilient applications.

+## Tools and Technologies

+- Docker
+- Kubernetes
+- Prometheus and Grafana